mattions/TimeScales/README.rst

     bsub -M 10000 -R "rusage[mem=10000]" smt run long_tstop_onebranch_several_stimulation.param -r "Several stims across one branch populated with spines.
 Using 10 Gb" -t "onebranch"

-    bsub -M 200000 -R "rusage[mem=200000]" smt run long_stop_double_stim.param -r "Running a double excitation with all the spines.
-Using 200 Gb of RAM" -t "test, all"
+    bsub -M 20000 -R "rusage[mem=200000]" smt run long_tstop_all_spines_several_stimulation.param -r "Running a double excitation with all the spines.
+Using 20 Gb of RAM" -t "test, all"

 This is for the weight checking::